haeilbyeon/2025_Fall_Intro_to_Genomic_Data_Science/README.md

 **Step 1.
 Trimgalore**

-The purpose of TrimGalore is to trim sequences, remove short sequences, and remove sequences with low quality scores.
+NOTE: The purpose of TrimGalore is to trim sequences, remove short sequences, and remove sequences with low quality scores.

 Before running the analysis, first create a directory for all TrimGalore output files.